Tribes of Midgard is more than ‘Valheim: The isometric action-RPG’

 Stopping the Viking apocalypse

 You are an Einherjar, a hero of Valhalla.
-You start out with a village, where you’re protecting the seeds of the World Tree, Yggdrasil, as you hold off Ragnarök.
-Part of Tribes of Migard’s story focuses on finding these seeds, bringing them back to the village, and protecting them from harm.
+You start out with a village, where you’re protecting the Seeds of the World Tree, Yggdrasil, as you hold off Ragnarök.
+Tribes of Migard’s story focuses on finding resources, bringing them back to the village, and protecting them from harm.
 Unlike other survival games, you won’t find yourself scrambling for shelter as soon as you begin.
-If Saga mode, Maroda said it has a story so that you have something to finish.
+In Saga mode, Maroda said it has a story so that you have something to finish.
 For those who want that endless loop of gathering-building-fighting, you can play Survival mode.

 The village also has several NPCs who help you.
 You can upgrade with materials you find beyond your village, and they’ll offer new crafting recipes.
 They also defend the village, too.